mekty2012/Deep-Learning-Theory/Theory.md

 Use persistent homology to investigate topological invariant of input space, then derive a decomposition of the underlying space with well known topology.

-### Dive into Layers: Neural Netowrk Capacity Bounding using Algebraic Geometry
+### Dive into Layers: Neural Network Capacity Bounding using Algebraic Geometry

 <https://arxiv.org/abs/2109.01461>

 Derive the upper bounds of the Betti numbers on each layer within the nwtwork, reducing the problem of architecture selection of a fully connected network boils down to choosing a suitable size of the network.